northdata/api/doc/data-api-userguide/data-api-userguide.md

 ## Selecting publications

-The followinging request are available to retrieve publications:
+The following request are available to retrieve publications:

 Request | URL
 ------- | ---------